 • Creating good processes, checks and balances, and controls

 Customer profitability was always top of mind at my former role.
-Managing expectations, helping project managers understand profitability and how to drive revenue with their specific customer subset are going to be top of mind no matter what industry you’re in.
+Managing expectations and helping project managers to understand profitability and ways to drive revenue with their specific customer subset are going to be top of mind no matter what industry you’re in.